 Pioneer Fund is a San Francisco-based venture capital firm founded in 2017 that makes early-stage investments across a wide range of sectors, including consumer products and services, financial services, information technology, advanced manufacturing, blockchain, life sciences, gaming, artificial intelligence and machine learning, construction technology, education technology, fintech, agriculture technology, advertising technology, augmented reality, autonomous vehicles, legal technology, oncology, pet technology, real estate technology, ride-hailing, SaaS and supply chain technology.
 The firm benefits from a network of more than 420 Y Combinator alumni, enabling it to identify and support YC-backed startups.

-Orange DAO is a San Francisco-based venture capital firm founded in 2021 that focuses on crypto and web3 technologies.
-It backs past, present, and aspiring Y Combinator founders who are building the future of the crypto ecosystem and seeks to spark and distribute opportunities for a fairer future.
+Orange DAO is a San Francisco, California-based venture capital firm founded in 2021 that concentrates on crypto and Web3 technologies.
+It supports past, present, and aspiring Y Combinator founders who are building the crypto ecosystem, with a focus on backing founders and builders to spark and distribute opportunities toward a fairer future.